Monmouth Historic Inn: A Haunted Southern Gem

 Interestingly, the General’s ghost is not considered malevolent.
 Many visitors report a sense of watchful protection—almost as if Quitman is still keeping an eye on his beloved estate.
 Lights flicker, doors open and close gently, and cold drafts drift through rooms with no explanation, suggesting that the General is very much at home.

-Phantom Footsteps and Whispers in the Garden
+Phantom Footsteps Through the Mansion

 Staff Encounters and Local Legends

 The staff at Monmouth are among the most reliable witnesses to its haunted nature.
-Several long-time employees have shared stories of flickering lights, footsteps on marble staircases, and rooms that feel suddenly “off” without warning.
+Several long-time employees have shared stories of flickering lights, footsteps on staircases, and rooms that feel suddenly “off” without warning.
 While some speak of unsettling feelings, none have reported threatening behavior from the spirits—only the uncanny sense of being observed.